 During this process, containers will be created and restarted until all Shipa related services are running successfully.

-helm uninstall shipa uninstalls shipa except it leaves out MongoDB persistence volume claim so users can take a backup of the previous installation.
+helm uninstall shiparemoves all Shipa resources except the MongoDB persistence volume claim so users can take a backup of the previous installation.

-If you are creating a new installation on the same cluster and namespace used by the previous shipa installation, please delete persistence volume claims leftover by previously uninstalled shipa instance.
+If you are creating a new installation on the same cluster and namespace used by the previous Shipa installation, please delete persistence volume claim left from the previously uninstalled Shipa instance.